Individualized Nutrition – The Functional Approach

 Individualized nutritionIndividualized Nutrition – The Functional Approach

 For decades, conventional nutrition recommendations have followed a one-size-fits-all model.
 The problem with this approach is that every person is different from the other.
-We are all unique individuals, and there is no one diet that will be healthy for everyone.
+We are all unique individuals, and no one diet that will be healthy for everyone.
 A diet or nutrition plan that benefits one person may harm another.
 This is why individualized nutrition is important.

 individualized nutrition